EricssonResearch/OSCOAP/interop6.md

 * Test 4: Outer Max-Age set to 0 should be optional (fixed)
 * Sender Key for Context D was incorrect (fixed)
 * Common IV for Context C was incorrect (fixed)
-* Test 15: the error returned should be 4.01 Unauthorized and not 4.00 Bad Request
+* Test 15: the error returned should be 4.01 Unauthorized and not 4.00 Bad Request (fixed)
-* Test 9: The response should not return a payload and content format
+* Test 9: The response should not return a payload and content format (fixed)
-* Test 16: A "Method not allowed" error response is also an acceptable outcome of the test
+* Test 16: A "Method not allowed" error response is also an acceptable outcome of the test (fixed)

 Additionally, for test 2, the following comment was raised: it is not specified if a Client should expect a ID Context and/or Sender ID back.
 In fact, that is not part of \[2\] but is application specific.
-The test specification should have specified that.
+The test specification should have specified that (fixed).
 Moreover, it is to be considered if group OSCORE should add that in the draft itself.